dnsimple/dnsimple-support/content/articles/github-student-pack.markdown

 # DNSimple and GitHub Student Developer Pack

 The [GitHub Student Developer Pack][1] is a product bundle, created and promoted by GitHub, with some of partners and friends to give students free access to the best developer tools in one place.
-As part of this bundle, DNSimple is offering a **free Bronze hosted DNS plan** for two years (worth $120).
+As part of this bundle, DNSimple is offering a **free Personal hosted DNS plan** for two years (worth $120).

 ![DNSimple & GitHub Student Developer Pack](/files/dnsimple-github-student-pack.png)